ELEPHANT SANCTUARY BRAZIL

 ESB was a project many years in the making but didn’t take tangible form until 2016.
 The only sanctuary for elephants in Latin America is situated on 2800-acres of incredibly diverse property in the municipality of Chapada dos Guimarães, Brazil.

 ESB isn’t developed with an altruistic view of what sanctuary should be, but instead is guided by the elephants of our past.
 They allowed us to be part of their lives and taught us what elephants need to heal from the darkest of traumas.
 Out of respect for what they have shared, we carry that forward with the elephants of today and the future.

-Elephant Sanctuary Brazil currently has three resident elephants, Maia, Guida, and Rana.
+Elephant Sanctuary Brazil currently has two resident elephants, Maia and Rana.
 They are living in the Asian female elephant habitat, currently awaiting new friends.
 The intention of the sanctuary is to house elephants of both species and gender.
 Each species will have their own habitat (due to issues with cross-species socialization) and the males of each species will be housed separately from the females.